DailyMatters/vagrant_quickstart_z1.6/README.md

 ```

 This will allow us to launch the webserver on the ip above (`192.168.33.10`).
 It also creates the database needed to run the code from the tutorial.

+The actual credentials that you need to insert into the `config.ini` file are the following:

+`
+zf-tutorial/application/config.ini
+[general]
+db.adapter = PDO_MYSQL
+db.params.host = localhost
+db.params.username = root
+db.params.password =
+db.params.dbname = zftest
+`

+Add these in the `Database` section of the tutorial.

 5 - Run `vagrant up` to download the resources and fire the VM.